CrossRef/pdfextract/readme.md

 ```

 The above parser is dependent on `regions`, `headers` and `footers`.
 It also declares
-that it wants `:paged` content, meaning that it's before and after blocks are called
+that it wants `:paged` content, meaning that its before and after blocks are called
 once for each page.
 If `:paged` is set to false before and after are called only once
 for an entire PDF.
 Here paging allows us to look at the header and footer on each
 page and check each region for incidence.
 Without paging, we would receive all headers
 for all pages, then all footers for all pages, and finally all regions.

 Though the use is contrived in the example above, settings can be declared via
 `PdfExtract::Settings.default`.
-These must be decpared to be accessed later in the
+These must be declared to be accessed later in the
-parser via `pdf.settings`.
+parser, using `pdf.settings`.
 An attempt to access an undeclared setting will result
 in a fatal error.